damiepsz3/Readable/README.md

 4. Go to the server directory in the project: `cd readable/server`
 5. In the client directory run: `npm install`
 ## Usage
-In the client directory, you can run:
+In the server directory, you can run:

 ### `node server.js`